Oklahoma Psychology Licensure Requirements

 » What psychology exams are required in Oklahoma?

 » I am already a licensed psychologist in another state; how do I become licensed in Oklahoma by endorsement?

 » How much do psychologists in Oklahoma make?

 Three Steps to Becoming a Psychologist in Oklahoma

 Though the journey to becoming a licensed psychologist in Oklahoma can be challenging, it doesn’t have to be confusing.
-Before being eligible for licensure in the state, you will have to spend some time getting the proper educational background.
+Before being eligible for licensure in the state, you will have to spend some time getting the proper educational background, including a doctoral degree.
+There are several psychology schools in Oklahoma that offer undergraduate and graduate degrees to prepare you for this process.
 Following are the three high-level steps to becoming a psychologist in Oklahoma.

 1. Earn a bachelor’s degree and a master’s degree in psychology.